Klagarge/BachelorThesis-OTSecurity/02-main/comm/wmbus_RC1180.typ

     *Data*: Data to send (n bytes)
   ]
 )
-For this thesis, the `CI` is set to `0x80` to send a general message as this is just a demonstrator and not a real #gls("wmbus") meter.
+For this thesis, the `CI` is set to `0x80` to send a general message, as this is a demonstration setup rather than a real #gls("wmbus") meter.